KADIUM1/MTHP-Roblox-Executor/README.md

 **Custom Script support | MTHP**

-Star, if you like it :star:
+:star: Star, if you like it :star:

 1: run getkey.bat